Rali da Madeira — events in Madeira

 When is the Rali da Madeira 2026?+

 The 67th Rali da Madeira runs from Thursday 30 July to Saturday 1 August 2026.
-It opens with the Avenida do Mar urban super-special in Funchal on Thursday afternoon and finishes with the podium ceremony at Praça do Povo on Saturday evening.
+It opens with the Praça do Povo ceremonial start at 16:00 and the Cidade do Funchal super-special at 19:30 on Thursday, and finishes with the podium at Praça do Povo around 19:30 on Saturday.

 Is Rali da Madeira the same as Rali Vinho Madeira?+